natesobol/Nates-Free-Tools/README.md

 ## Features
 - Home and About pages with modern UI and navigation menu
-- Registration and login with hashed passwords and persistent sessions
+- Registration and login backed by Supabase Auth with persistent sessions
-- Account dashboard for updating profile, subscription plan, and marketing preferences
+- Account dashboard for updating profile details and marketing preferences stored in `public.profiles`
-- Admin-only dashboard for reviewing all accounts (seeded with `admin@example.com` / `admin` — change immediately)
+- Admin-only dashboard for reviewing all profiles stored in Supabase
 - Excel-to-JSON converter webapp with upload, preview, and JSON download
 - CSV/XML converter that handles both directions with previews
 - Browser-based PDF splitter for page- or size-based slicing
-- SQLite database for user data and session storage
+- Supabase database for user data plus SQLite-backed session storage
 - EJS templating with responsive styling

 ## Getting started